 When posting your listing, use the best content from your website and optimize it for the platform you choose.
 In addition to plenty of photos, include as much information as possible about your building’s amenities and unique features.
 List virtually every benefit residents gain by living at your property.
 But keep in mind that your post must be easy to read — use bullet point lists whenever possible.

 Short, simple, and memorable content is the key to successful apartment digital marketing.
 Highlighting everything about your building that sets it apart from all of the other buildings in your location should be your main strategy.

-With a little charm, these methods will have new residents queuing up to live at your property.
+With a little charm, these digital multifamily marketing methods will have new residents queuing up to live at your property.